 The Race Equality Foundation is leading a set of collaborations to develop an evidence-led narrative and make practical recommendations.

-A project commissioned by the Wellcome Trust to undertake engagement work with Black, Asian and minority ethnic people, as well as healthcare professionals, to gain a better insight into the collection of data on ethnicity.
+A project commissioned by the Wellcome Trust to undertake engagement work with Black, Asian and minority ethnic people, as well as healthcare professionals, to gain a better insight into ethnicity data.

 The Race Equality Foundation has been commissioned by the London Borough of Camden to work with Black, Asian and minority ethnic autistic people and their families.